 Work in the UK

 Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Expertise in Labour Mobility has prepared a set of country guides describing the main routes to employment in 31 countries.
-This is a brief abstract of the Looking for work in the United Kingdom guide, highlighting the main focus points.
+We have put together a brief guide to looking for work in the UK.
 For more detailed information, consult the full guide on the United Kingdom.

 Work permits in the UK